TerexitariusStomp/tonomy-project/ESR_INTEGRATION.md

 ESR Integration Guide (Tonomy Wallet)
 =====================================

+Note: The current UI uses Tonomy ID login (mobile-first) and does not expose ESR flows.
+Keep this document for reference only.

 This project already supports Tonomy ID (SDK) and Anchor Link via `signer.js`.
 Use this guide to add ESR (Antelope Signing Request) support so the UI can connect to the Tonomy wallet through deep links or QR codes.

 What ESR Does